EndOfTheVoid/endofthevoid.github.io/README.md

-PredictionMart - A Prediction Market Platform Website This repository contains the source code for a single-page static website for PredictionMart, a conceptual platform for trading on the outcomes of future events.
+PredictionMart - A Prediction Market Platform Website - From Group B12 This repository contains the source code for a single-page static website for PredictionMart, a conceptual platform for trading on the outcomes of future events.

 About The Project